lgrguricmileusnic/encryption-approaches-and-transport-protocols-automotive/notes/hardware/shopping_list.md

 	- https://buyzero.de/products/canpico-board?s=rec&w=p
 	- €61,28 + price of RPI Pico

-3. RPI pico with SPI/UART CAN-FD peripheral boards with controller+transciever (RPI doesn't have a controller itself):
+3. RPI pico or any other controller that doesn't have CAN controller built in and can use SPI/IC2/UART in combination with a SPI/I2C/UART CAN-FD peripheral board with controller+transceiver :
 	1. MCP2517FD + MCP2562FD
 		- https://copperhilltech.com/can-fd-breakout-board-with-spi-interface/
 	2. MCP2518FD + ATA6561
 		- https://www.reichelt.com/de/en/developer-boards-can-module-mcp2518-debo-can-mcp2518-p376524.html
 			- Croatian seller Soldered Electronics
-	3. Any other board with controller + transciever which supports driving CAN-FD via SPI, I2C, UART...
+	3. Any other peripheral board with controller + transceiver which supports driving CAN-FD via SPI, I2C, UART...
+	- Instead of RPi Pico we can use ESP32, STM32 blue pill...

 5. CANBed **FD**
 	- FD is important as there is another variant called only CANBed that doesn't support CAN-FD